Andrew Puzder: Anti-abortion movement

 In July 1989, Puzder was appointed chair of the Task Force for Mothers and Unborn Children by Missouri Governor John Ashcroft.
 After The Riverfront Times published an article detailing allegations that he had abused his wife, he offered up his resignation to the Governor, which the Governor later rejected.

 His former wife subsequently "fully" withdrew those allegations in 1990 and has been adamant that Puzder was "not abusive" and that she would "most definitely confirm to anyone who may ask that in no way was there abuse."
 In a letter dated Jan.
 18, 2017 that she sent to Senate Health, Education, Labor and Pensions Committee Chairman Lamar Alexander, R-Tenn., and Sen. Patty Murray, she stated: "Let me be clear.
 Andy is not and was not abusive or violent.
 He is a good, loving, kind man and a deeply committed and loving father."
 She acknowledged that she was "misled by faulty advice of someone I trusted" and noted that "[t]he fact that my attorney used 'adult abuse' as a vehicle to gain leverage in our divorce proceedings has haunted me as well as our children to this day."

-Puzder left the task force a few months later due to workload according to St. Louis Post-Dispatch.
+Puzder left the task force a few months later because of workload according to St. Louis Post-Dispatch.